 Set aside to cool down.

-Chef's tips: Karengoïade can be made quite chunky and used this way as a garnish or dressing on vegetables.
-It is also delicious ground finer in a food processor (or pestle & mortar), turned into a tasty spread for crostinis, or in a tomato or roast vegetables sandwich.
-It is a great garnish on feta cheese or simply served as a dip for raw vegetables cut matchstick style.
+Tip: Karegno Pesto can be made quite chunky and used as a garnish or dressing on vegetables or, it’s also delicious when ground finer in a food processor) and can be turned into a spread Pair it with tomatoes, roast vegetables, feta cheese or just use as a dip for raw vegetables.